cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

 # Data Types

-### Variables usually fall into 4 main data types in python
+### Variables usually fall into 4 main data types in Python:

 - integers
 - floating point numbers
 - strings
 - boolean variables

-You can use the function `type()` to find out what kind of data type something is
+You can use the function `type()` to find out what kind of data type something is.

 ```python